 And it's free labor, John.

-Now, for the rest, it's not exploitative.
+Now, for the rest, it's not exploitive.

-It's how it happens, snurdly.
+It's how it happens, Snerdly.

-It's not exploitative at all.
+It's not exploitive at all.

-It looks exploitative and it's not exploitative.
+And it's exploitative and it's not exploitative.

-Look at I'm just the idea guy here.
+Look at, i'm just the idea guy here.

 This is not even my business.